QuantEcon/rse_comp_econ_2023/README.md

 PhD programs, advanced undergraduates who want to boost their computing skills, and policy makers at Australian policy institutions.

+Topics will include simulation, vectorization, JIT compilers, and parallelization.

 ### Resources